Organizations are increasingly adopting hybrid cloud infrastructures amid rapid evolution in information technology.

 Integration

-Cloud providers have their security models and tools, which may not seamlessly integrate with on-premises security infrastructure.
+Cloud providers have their own security models and tools that may not seamlessly integrate with on-premises security infrastructure.

 Achieving interoperability and consistent security policies requires careful planning and integration efforts.